ahadh762/Wheel-Of-Fortune-Assessment/WOF-Game-Rules.md

     3. Guess the word
         * If guess is successful, round ends and players keep whatever they earned that round
 * If player guesses consonant or word incorrectly, they lose their turn
-* Round ends when player guesses the word correctly

 <br />